nens/threedi-docs/source/h_breach_flow.rst

 Exchange formulation
 ++++++++++++++++++++++++

-The flow through a breach is calculated with the broad crested weir equation.
-This equation takes into account the length and the friction over the weir.
+The flow through a breach is calculated with the broad crested weir equation, more information on the exact calculation of breach flow can be found in :ref:`breaches`